 Even if the difficulty is high on this type of content, these referring domains are people who you can later pitch for links.
 The purpose with this type of info content isn't to rank, but to build your website's authority through backlinks.

 In general, it's best to plan for at least 50 pieces of content (40 buying intent, 10 informational with lots referring domains).

-3. Start Your Site
+3. Take Action: Start Your Actual Niche Website

 Now you've got your niche know your content.
 It's time to start.
 I love and recommend Bluehost for your website's hosting.
 They are fast, cheap, and the customer support is out of this world.
 They've hosted countless niche sites of mine through the years.